 Early-stage pneumoconiosis usually only causes a few minor symptoms, such as an occasional cough.
 More advanced forms of the disease, however, involve significantly more scarring and inflammation, and, as a result, more frequent and noticeable symptoms.
 It’s common, for instance, to cough up phlegm or feel short of breath even while at rest.

 Many traditional treatments that are available alleviate the symptoms that pneumoconiosis causes, but do not do much to slow the progression of the disease.
-However, while stem cell therapy cannot reverse existing lung damage, it does have the potential to relieve inflammation, slow the progression of the disease, and improve a patient’s quality of life.
+However, while cellular therapy cannot reverse existing lung damage, it does have the potential to relieve inflammation, slow the progression of the disease, and improve a patient’s quality of life.